kinesin-ca/waterfall/README.md

 Waterfall is a declarative task execution framework.

+This was really an exploration of Rust and Async, and is not intended to be used in production.
+It's not even close to being ready for that.

 # Why Another Execution Framework

 There are many, many execution frameworks out there that support defining